In the first post we saw that the artist had painted a two-mover into his picture.

 It is unlikely though, Richard thinks, that Mike researched the primary sources, and it seems therefore that he got the reference from Isaure de Saint Pierre’s portrayal of Dadd’s life published in 1984: Richard Dadd - His Journals.

 Be warned.
 This isn't the dry and dusty documentary analysis suggested by the title but, as the author freely admits in the preface, an imaginative interpretation in the service of an entertaining and readable novel.
-It is an account which the term "sexed-up" fits nicely and, in parts, literally - enough to make your blogger blush one morning in the V & A's National Art Library.
+It is an account which the term "sexed-up" fits nicely and, in parts, literally - enough to make your blogger blush one morning in the V & A's National Art Library, when he fumbled in the moist passages.
 Mike must also have dipped into this colourful volume.
-This is the relevant passage, in which Dadd supposedly reminisces as follows:
+This is the relevant chess bit, in which Dadd supposedly reminisces as follows:

 “Those endless games of chess in Bethlem Hospital!
 I’ve moved my king’s bishop to square B5.
 This is the Spanish attack: the Ruy Lopez opening.
 My White